Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongPlugin is the Schema for the kongplugins API
+KongPlugin is the Schema for the kongplugins API.

 _Appears in:_
 - [KongPluginList](#kongpluginlist)